-Here, the border component provides the page title and (upper left corner) and navigation controls (left side) ... all the content in the dark outer frame.
-The page provides the content in the light grey box in the center.
+Here, the border component provides the application title ("Reusable Component Tutorial", in the title bar of the window), the page title (upper left corner) and navigation controls (left side).
+The page provides the content in the light gray box in the center.
 In this example, the page content is simply static HTML but in a real application the content would include other components.